theNewDynamic/minjinlee.com/_posts/2017-12-31-nbc-new-york-bills-bookstop-5-books-of-2017.md

 ---

 Bill Goldstein selects Pachinko in his Top 5 Books of 2017 in NBC New York's Bill's Books.
-To see the video, please click the link.&nbsp;
+To see the video, please click the link.